Hiking the Eagle Creek Trail

 Trail damage and runoff

-Even when the trail is officially open, sections may be damaged from recent storms.
+Sections of freshly repaired tread from the 2026 work are still settling, and this canyon takes new damage every wet season.
 Watch for trail tread that has slumped toward the edge, missing cable segments, and creek-crossing bridges that may have shifted.
 If something looks wrong, turn around.
 The Forest Service updates conditions weekly during the active season.

 What to pack